AdobeDocs/analytics-platform.en/help/analysis-workspace/build-workspace-project/freeform-overview.md

 Analysis Workspace projects can be managed under **Analytics > Components >  Projects**.
 The Project Manager shows the items that a specific user created.
 You can transfer project ownership to a new user under Admin > Analytics Users & Assets > Transfer Assets.

 In Projects Manager, you can add, tag, share, duplicate/copy, and more.
-Search for a project in the search bar or by using the filter options in the left rail.
+Search for a project in the search bar or by using the filter options in the left panel.
 You can filter by tag, owners, project type and more.

 ![Project Manager Tags search field and Title search field.](assets/project-manager.png)